-In today's digital age, data security is a top priority for both individuals and organizations.
-One of the biggest threats to data security is data breach or a data breach.
-This article will discuss comprehensively about what it is data breach, examples of cases that have happened, as well as how to prevent it so that sensitive data remains safe.
+In today's digital era, data security has become a top priority for both individuals and organizations.
+One of the biggest threats to data security is a data breach.
+This article will comprehensively discuss what a data breach is, examples of cases that have occurred, and how to prevent it to keep sensitive data safe.

 What Is A Data Breach?